How to Visit Copper Canyon by Train – Updated 2019

 If you purchased your tickets the day before then just show an attendant at the station and you’ll pass to the front of the line where you’ll be assigned a car and seat number.

-Seats are usually available in the Economic class but in high season (July, August, Christmas and Easter week) you may run into difficulties.
-Economic is primarily for local commuters so if it’s full you won’t be able to board.
+Seats are usually available in the Economy class but in high season (July, August, Christmas and Easter week) you may run into difficulties.
+Economy is primarily for local commuters so if it’s full you won’t be able to board.

 Copper Canyon by Train – Buying Chepe Regional Tourist and Express Tickets